pop-os/cosmic-text/README.md

 # COSMIC Text

-Pure Rust multi-line text shaping and rendering for COSMIC.
+Pure Rust multi-line text handling.

 COSMIC Text provides advanced text shaping, layout, and rendering wrapped up into a simple abstraction.
 Shaping is provided by rustybuzz, and supports a